com-pas/contributing/docs/HOME.md

 2. Follow the [styleguides](STYLEGUIDE.md)
 3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.
 5. Request a GitHub review by one of the projects' Committers
-6. Follow their instructions or discuss about the requested changes.
+6. Follow their instructions or discuss the requested changes.
 Please don't take criticism personally, it is normal to iterate on this step several times.
 7. Repeat step 6 until the pull request is merged!

-Continuous integration is setup to run on all branches automatically and will often report problems, so don't worry about getting everything perfect on the first try (SonarCloud Analysis is a notorious problem source).
+Continuous integration is set up to run on all branches automatically and will often report problems, so don't worry about getting everything perfect on the first try
+(SonarCloud Analysis is a notorious problem source).
 Until you add a reviewer, you can trigger as many builds as you want by amending your commits.
 The status checks enforce the following:

 - All tests in the test suite pass.
 - Checkstyle and SonarCloud report no violations.